Hussein, An Entertainment: Origin and nature of the novel

 Patrick O'Brian published stories as a teenager in annuals for scouts and annuals for boys through the Oxford University Press.
 A different publisher, Putnam, brought out his Beasts Royal, containing four previously published stories and eight new ones, in 1934.
 In reviewing Beasts Royal, The Times Literary Supplement singled out the Hussein stories as the choicest in the collection.
 O'Brian's editor at the Oxford University Press encouraged the youth to write a novel based on the Hussein stories.
-He followed the suggestion, using existing stories such as The Cheetah and The White Cobra, and composing new material.
+He followed this suggestion, using existing stories such as The Cheetah and The White Cobra, as well as composing new material.
+He was about 20 years old at the time, and still writing under his birth name as Patrick Russ.
 Sixty-one years later O'Brian reminisced about that period in his life in the foreword to the reprint of Hussein.
-He was about 20 years old, still writing under his birth name as Patrick Russ.
 He speaks of composing the new material, rarely less than a thousand words a day, and learning the rudiments of his calling in the process.
 The Oxford University Press distinguished Hussein with publication, making it the first full-length novel published in the centuries of its existence.

 In the foreword to the reprint, O'Brian describes his sources for Hussein:

 Although I had known some Indians, Muslim and Hindu, at that time I had never been to India, so the book is largely derivative, based on reading and on the recollections, anecdotes and letters of friends of relations who were well acquainted with that vast country...

 O'Brian was credited in The New York Times with establishing a sense of place, this despite his youth and lack of experience visiting India.
 To accomplish this sense of place he recreates a culture rife with intrigue, unpredictability and treachery.

 Hussein has been called a "delicious blend of Kipling and the Arabian Nights."
 As the New York Times reviewer wrote, "...there is barely a moment to catch your breath before Hussein dives into another adventure."
 Years later, "examining humanity through the friendship of two men" would become a hallmark of O'Brian's well-known Aubrey-Maturin series of novels.
 In Hussein there is an early indication of this technique as O'Brian creates a "witty duel" between Hussein and Yussuf, ostensibly about a cheetah's collar, but also about opium and the handling of cheetahs.
 The author demonstrates in this scene why the San Francisco Chronicle wrote that, "O'Brian's books are novels of manners...," despite their use of adventure.
 The reviewer states, ...O'Brian's favorite writer was Jane Austen, and the books can best be thought of as companion volumes to her novels, with formal differences in rank replacing the differences in social position that intrigued her, and the complicated friendships of men replacing the complicated negotiations of courtship.